Tan-Y-Bryn

 Penbryn

 Penbryn Beach Penbryn is not only a wonderful base from which you can discover the rest of Ceredigion, it is itself a beautiful place to explore.
 There are many footpaths through woodland, over cliffs or along valleys and beaches.
 Penbryn beach is owned by the National Trust and along with some of its neighbouring beaches it has gained the Seaside Award in several years.
 The beach is popular in the summer months.
-Please note that dogs are not allowed onto the beach between May and September.
+Please note between May and September dogs are only permitted on the beach to the north of the river (to the right of the river as you look out to sea).

 From the beach it is a stiff walk up the valley to Penbryn church which is well worth a visit.
 From the church there are beautiful views out to sea and back up the green valley.